 St Tola’s Cross, Dysert O’Dea, Co.
 Clare

 This cross is unusual in that it has no ring.
+It also doesn’t look like most Irish high crosses.
 It is from the later Romanesque series of crosses and instead of having biblical scenes, has a bishop on the shaft.
 It was one of the last crosses to be copied, work taking place in 1908.
-It is thought that this cross may have had wooden additions but of course these did not survive.
+It is thought that this cross may have had wooden additions but of course, these did not survive.

 A brief history of Fore

 Fore gets its name from the old Irish word Fobhair which is pronounced in the same way as Fore.
 It means “water springs” which makes sense because there’s plenty of that around here.
 The monastic settlement at Fore is actually made up of two separate monasteries, split by a road.
 The older part of the monastery, on the left-hand side of the road, was founded by St. Féchin in the 7th century.
 Very little remains from that era apart from a little church that’s named after St. Féchin (more on that later).
 There may have been two more churches on the site but they have vanished without a trace.
 It is thought that in the heyday of this early monastery, 300 monks and 2,000 students lived here.
 Where exactly they crammed them all is another question.
 Further up the hill from the church is a mausoleum which is a relatively modern addition.